2015 Silverstone GP2 Series round

-The 2015 Silverstone GP2 Series round was a GP2 Series motor race held on July 4 and 5, 2015 at Silverstone Circuit in Silverstone, Britain.
+The 2015 Silverstone GP2 Series round was a GP2 Series motor race held on 4 and 5 July 2015 at Silverstone Circuit in Silverstone, Britain.
 It was the fifth round of the 2015 GP2 Series.
 The race was used to support the 2015 British Grand Prix.

 Classification

 Qualifying

 Sergey Sirotkin achieved his maiden pole with a time of 1:39.949, followed by Stoffel Vandoorne and Richie Stanaway.